ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Bingley saw all this likewise; and, in the imprudence of anger, took the first opportunity of saying, with sneering civility:

-"Pray, Miss Eliza, are not the ----shire Militia removed from Meryton?
+"Pray, Miss Eliza, are not the  --  -- shire Militia removed from Meryton?
 They must be a great loss to your family."

 In Darcy's presence she dared not mention Wickham's name; but Elizabeth